 I’ve worked with young people for over thirty years.
 I take a of loving and nurturing approach to young teens and adolescents.
 As a parent of three, I know how dark things can seem before they get better.
 In therapy, I’ve worked with teens viewed as depressed or self-destructive or aggressive.
 I work to connect with the child within that (unlike an adult) can’t say, or perhaps doesn’t know what’s eating them.
 I understand that’s a lonely, scary experience for them.

 I use a performance approach that allows young people to use their personal strengths, things they are good at, to grow.
 The performance approach allows young people to use their therapy sessions in a creative, positive manner.
 I help then discover/create how to use the activities they do enjoy to stretch their repertoire of emotions and social skills to grow, mature, and face challenges.

-I received graduate training as an adolescent therapist.
+I received my graduate training as an adolescent therapist.
 I was a clinical fellow at Harvard Medical School at Children’s Hospital in Boston, as well as in schools dedicated to youths with serious emotional difficulties.
-As a co-founder and board member of the AllStars Project, I help create a variety of programs promoting youth development.
+As a co-founder and board member of the AllStars Project, I helped create a variety of programs promoting youth development.
 My decades of experience working with hundreds of adolescents has taught me that a therapist must tailor her or his approach to every individual.
 If your teen needs supports, I may be able to help.
 Please give a call.